Irish republicanism: Irish Free State and Republic of Ireland

 In 1948, Fianna Fáil went out of office for the first time in sixteen years.
 John A. Costello, leader of the coalition government, announced his intention to declare Ireland a republic.
 The Republic of Ireland Act 1948, which "described" the state as the Republic of Ireland (without changing its name or constitutional status), led the British government to pass the Ireland Act 1949, which declared that Northern Ireland would continue as part of the United Kingdom unless the Parliament of Northern Ireland consented to leave; and Ireland ceased to be a member of the Commonwealth.
 As a result of this – and also because continuing struggle against the Dublin government was futile – the republican movement decided to focus on Northern Ireland from then on.
 The decision was announced by the IRA in its Easter statement of 1949.

 Republicanism in Northern Ireland

 1921–1966

-The area that was to become Northern Ireland amounted to six of the nine counties of Ulster, in spite of the fact that in the last all Ireland election (1918 Irish general election) counties Fermanagh and Tyrone had Sinn Féin/Nationalist Party (Irish Parliamentary Party) majorities.
+The area that was to become Northern Ireland amounted to six of the nine counties of Ulster, although in the last all Ireland election (1918 general election) counties Fermanagh and Tyrone had Sinn Féin/Nationalist Party (Irish Parliamentary Party) majorities.

 In 1921, Ireland was partitioned.
 Most of the country became part of the independent Irish Free State.
 However, six out of the nine counties of Ulster remained part of the United Kingdom as Northern Ireland.
 During this time (1920–1922) the newly formed Northern Ireland saw "savage and unprecedented" communal violence between unionists and nationalists (see The Troubles in Ulster (1920–1922)).

 In the 1921 elections in Northern Ireland: